epsy/clize/docs/compositing.rst

 Using a composed function to process arguments to a parameter
 -------------------------------------------------------------

-You can use `clize.extra.parameters.argument_decorator` to have a second function process an argument while still being able to use parameters of its own:
+You can use `clize.parameters.argument_decorator` to have a second function process an argument while still being able to use parameters of its own:

 .. code-block:: python

     from clize import run
-    from clize.extra.parameters import argument_decorator
+    from clize.parameters import argument_decorator

     @argument_decorator